andyw8/andyw8.github.io/_posts/2023-09-17-jumpstart-rails-pro-sorbet-tapioca.md

 For this post, I'll assume you are starting from a freshly generated Jumpstart app.
 If you have already built your app on top of Jumpstart then it may take some more effort but the overall approach is the same.

-I'll demonstrate the process in incremental steps, so your app can continue to be deployed to production while type information is still being added.
+I'll demonstrate the process in incremental steps, so your app can continue to be deployed while type information is still being added.
 This follows Sorbet's philosophy of [Gradual Typing](https://sorbet.org/docs/gradual).

 ## Preperation